-Residents living east and north of the Coquihalla River (Thacker Mountain, Kawkawa Lake, East Kawkawa Lake and Othello) will see no change in collection day - Tuesday.
+Residents living east and north of the Coquihalla River (Thacker Mountain, Kawkawa Lake, East Kawkawa Lake and Othello) your collection day is Tuesday.

-Residents living in Silver Creek and Floods, your collection day will move to Thursday.
+Residents living in Silver Creek and Floods, your collection day is Thursday.

-Residents living in town south of CN Rail and residents living west of the Fraser River will see their collection day move to Friday.
+Residents living in town south of Park St., including the south side of Park St. and residents living west of the Fraser River, your collection day is Friday.

 For Commercial customers that have curbside collection, your collection day will correspond with your respective Zone.